Gopi-githubb/KnowYourCalories-A_Food_Recognition_and_Calorie_Estimation_System/README.md

 * Sreyas Institute of Engineering and Technology
 * JNTUH Hyderabad
 * TensorFlow, Flask, and OpenCV open-source communities
-* Our team members and faculty
+* Our teammates, faculty, and all contributors

 ---

 ```

 ---